projectNEWM/contracts/README.md

 A collection of contracts used my Project Newm.

-- NEEDS UPDATE FOR MVP
+- @TODO: README NEEDS UPDATE FOR MVP

 # E2E Testing